Sunday, August 10, 2025

 Card 56).
 Dromos - Basement-Hall and Obelisk

-"The gate of the second vestibule is 20 meters broad and 60 meters high; it opens on the great basement hall, or hall of pillars constructed in the reign of Seti, father and predecessor of Rameses II.
-It is the largest which exist in any of the Egyptian monuments."
-"The vertical walls of 30 meters high are decorated with religious pictures.
-The sculpture of this imposing vestibule belongs to the reign of Rameses II," We are again given an inaccurate date for the reign of this king.
+"The gate of the second vestibule is 20 meters broad and 60 meters high; it opens on the great basement hall, or hall of pillars, constructed in the reign of Seti, father and predecessor of Rameses II.
+It is the largest that exists in any of the Egyptian monuments."
+The vertical walls of 30 meters high are decorated with religious pictures.
+The sculpture of this imposing vestibule belongs to the reign of Rameses II."
+We are again given an inaccurate date for the reign of this king.

 70. Great Temple of Medinet-Abou

-"The way to the ((Kings' Gate)) (Biban-el-Molouk), branches off to the left from a point where four roads meet, about a hundred meters north of the temple of Kournak.
+"The way to the (Kings' Gate) (Biban-el-Molouk) branches off to the left from a point where four roads meet, about a hundred meters north of the temple of Kournak.
 The plain is bounded here by ranges of steep calcareous hills, the rocky slopes of which have been roughly shaped into walls and pierced by numerous rows of sepulchres.
 These excavations are generally of small dimensions and decorated with sculpture.
 Their openings look, from a distance, like the windows of an immense building."

 79. Thebes - Second Hall of the Ramesseum

-"This hall is 41 meters wide and 31 deep.
+"This hall is 41 meters wide and 31 meters deep.
 It is entered by three gates of black granite.
 The lateral walls are in ruins.
-The ceiling was supported by 48 columns arranged in 8 lines; but only five of these lines have remained upright.
+The ceiling was supported by 48 columns arranged in 8 lines, but only five of these lines have remained upright.
 The ceiling was painted with golden stars on a blue ground."

 84. Thebes - Rock Cut Sepulchres